Step-up vs. step-down, what's the difference?

-A step-down transformer is one which has a primary voltage that is higher than the secondary voltage.
+A step-down transformer is a transformer that has a primary voltage that is higher than the secondary voltage.

-To illustrate, let’s say your company receives 3-phase 480v power from the power company, but you have a piece of equipment that requires 208v 3-phase power.
-To make this work, you need a step-down transformer to convert the 480v power to 208v to run your machine with the right voltage.
+To illustrate, let’s say your building receives 3-phase 480v power from the power company, but you have a piece of equipment that requires 208v 3-phase power.
+To make this work, you need a step-down transformer to convert the 480v power to 208v to power your machine with the right voltage.

-A step-up transformer is one which has a primary voltage that is lower than the secondary voltage.
+A step-up transformer is a transformer that has a primary voltage that is lower than the secondary voltage.

 So, if your building is wired with 208v but you need 480v to power a large machine, you'll need a step-up transformer to boost the voltage from 208v to 480v.

-These examples are small industrial applications.
-But the principle applies no matter the size.
+These examples are of small industrial applications, but the principle applies no matter the size.
 For example, power companies use massive substation transformers called GSU transformers (generator step-up) to step voltages up from power plants at 7,200v to extra-high voltage like 345,000v for large-scale power transmission over many miles.
 Once the power has reached its destination, a substation transformer is used to step the voltage back down for distribution.

 Any transformer can theoretically be used for either step-up or step-down operation.
 However, there are some notable differences in the way that step-up and step-down transformers are designed.
-These are not hard-and-fast rules by any means, but are standards the transformer industry tends to adhere to.
+These are not hard-and-fast rules, but are standards the transformer industry tends to adhere to.
 Further, design differences tend to be more pronounced in low-voltage transformers (<600v) as compared to their medium-voltage counterparts (>2400v).

 NOTE: Step-up transformers designed specifically for solar and wind farms have their own set of design standards, which we will explore in a future article.

-Low voltage, step-down transformers usually have the high-voltage windings on the outside, and low-voltage windings on the inside.
+Low voltage (<600v), step-down transformers usually have the high-voltage windings on the outside, and low-voltage windings on the inside.
 Step-up transformers have the opposite configuration.
-The main reason for this is that voltage adjustment taps are usually located on the primary windings, and since the windings are concentric (one inside the other), the windings with the voltage taps have to be physically located on the outer coils.
+The main reason for this is that the voltage adjustment taps are located on the primary windings, and since the windings are concentric (one inside the other), the windings with the voltage taps have to be physically located on the outer coils.